Jermaine Jackson: Solo career

-In 1985, his duet with Pia Zadora, "When the Rain Begins to Fall", topped several singles charts in Europe, including Germany and France; in the United States, the duet only reached number 54 on the Billboard charts.
-His final chart success, 1989's "Don't Take It Personal", hit number one on the R&B singles chart.
-Some of Jermaine's finest moments as a singer can be heard in the soulful "Castles of Sand" and the Earth Wind & Fire-inspired "You Need to Be Loved".
-Jermaine was the executive producer of the Jackson Family Honors concert televised from the MGM Grand on February 22, 1994.
-On May 19, 2003, he performed "Let's Start Right Now" live on the talk show The View, hosted by Barbara Walters.
+In 1985, Jackson's duet with Pia Zadora, "When the Rain Begins to Fall", topped several singles charts in Europe, including Germany and France; in the United States, the duet only reached number 54 on the Billboard Hot 100.
+Later that same year, he contributed "(Closest Thing To) Perfect" to the motion picture Perfect, which reached number 67 in the U.S. In a promotional music video made during the film's production, Jackson was featured along with the film's stars John Travolta and Jamie Lee Curtis.
+His final chart success, 1989's "Don't Take It Personal" from the album of the same name, hit number one on the R&B singles chart.
+Other notable Jackson songs include the Earth Wind & Fire-inspired "You Need to Be Loved" from the 1977 album Feel the Fire and the soulful "Castles of Sand" from the 1978 album Frontiers.
+Jackson was the executive producer of The Jackson Family Honors concert televised from the MGM Grand on February 22, 1994.
+On May 19, 2003, he performed "Let's Start Right Now" live on the talk show The View.

 Jackson is proficient on the electric guitar and is a talented bass guitar player.
-At an early age, he performed the parts of legendary bass player James Jamerson and others when the Five performed live.
+At an early age, he performed the parts of legendary bass player James Jamerson and others when the Jackson 5 performed live.
 His main instrument was a Gibson EB-3.
-Jermaine also composed and produced for other artists, such as Switch and he produced and sang duets on Whitney Houston's debut album for Arista Records.
-Jackson is featured on the Switch track "Tahiti Hut" released in 2019, recorded during the Reaching for Tomorrow sessions.
+Jackson also composed and produced for other artists, such as Switch and he produced and sang duets on Whitney Houston's debut album for Arista Records.
+Jackson is featured on the Switch track "Tahiti Hut" released in 2019, recorded during the 1980 Reaching for Tomorrow sessions.

 Reality television

 Jackson was the first housemate to enter the Celebrity Big Brother 5 house in 2007, which he placed 2nd.
-After leaving Big Brother, Jackson did several interviews on UK television explaining why and how he took his peaceful and mediating stance in the Big Brother house.
-He also spoke about the Jackson Five reuniting for a performance.
+After leaving Big Brother, Jackson did several interviews on British television explaining why and how he took his peaceful and mediating stance in the Big Brother house.
+He also spoke about the Jackson 5 reuniting for a performance.
 Jackson was part of the second season of the CMT reality show Gone Country.
 On the premiere episode of season three of the ABC reality show Celebrity Wife Swap on April 15, 2014, Jackson and his wife Halima swapped places with Daniel Baldwin and his on-again, off-again girlfriend Isabella Hofmann.